CenturyLinkCloud/PublicKB/Ecosystem Partners/migrate-appfog-addon-to-addon-engine.md

 - `id` - The add-on id.
 All lowercase, no spaces or punctuation.
 This must be a unique name for your service.
 Also used as username in HTTP Basic Auth requests to partner provisioning API endpoints.
 - `name` - The friendly, short description of your service.
 Best if kept under 80 characters.
+- `api/config_vars` - An array of attribute names to pull from provision response and expose to consumers of the service instance such as URL and credentials.
+We recommend these are UPPER_CASE formatted.
+- `api/sso_salt` - Single sign-on salt for connecting with service instance service instance management partner site.
 - `api/production/base_url` - The production URL of the provisioning service API endpoint.
+- `api/production/sso_url` - The production URL to send service consumers to manage service instances on partner site.
 - `api/test/base_url` - The test URL of the provisioning service API endpoint used for local development testing.
+- `api/test/sso_url` - The test URL to send service consumers to manage service instances on partner site.
 - `api/password` - The password used by Add-on Engine to authenticate against the partner provisioning API endpoints via HTTP Basic Auth.
 - `plans/id` - The unique identifier for the plan that will be be sent to the partner provision API endpoint.
 - `plans/name` - The display name of the plan that will be offered as a version of the service.